 Ariel & The Culture – “Infatuation”

-With a self-described prospectus of “making jazz cool again,” the seven-person group often mixes brass instruments with heavy SoundCloud-rap beats, resulting in a sound that isn’t to be easily boxed-in.
+With a self-described prospectus of “making jazz cool again,” the six-person group often mixes brass instruments with heavy SoundCloud-rap beats, resulting in a sound that isn’t to be easily boxed-in.

-Throughout the highlights of each members disparate voices, the song’s lyrics touch everything from Dragon Balls, needing DMs full of Daisies and Dora’s backpack — modern millennial romance at its finest, essentially.
+Throughout the highlights of each members disparate voices, the song’s lyrics touch everything from Dragon Balls, needing DMs full of Daisies and Dora’s backpack — modern millennial romance at its finest.

-While a Brockhampton comparison might seem like the low-hanging fruit, being that both acts are rap/R&B collectives, you would be hard-pressed not to recognize the same experimental, genre-reconstructive sensibilities the groups share, both sonically and lyrically.
+While acts like Brockhampton might seem like the low-hanging fruit for comparison, being that groups are rap/R&B collectives and this is a cover, you would still be hard-pressed not to recognize the same experimental, genre-reconstructive sensibilities the groups share, both sonically and lyrically.